 A research facility primarily focused on horticultural and agronomic crops, wildlife management, and a part of the Great Bay oyster renovation effort.
-The farm is the site for J. Brent Loy's extensive cucurbit breeding program, the longest-running such program in North America, and emerging research on sustainable forage production, agricultural soils, and pollination services.
-The farm contributes forages for the dairy and equine programs and is also the site of the UNH Composting Facility.
-Daily operations are carried out by the Kingman Farm staff in concert with UNH Dining Services.
+The farm is the site for the extensive cucurbit breeding program, the longest-running such program in North America, and emerging research on sustainable forage production, agricultural soils, and pollination services.
+The farm contributes forages for the dairy and equine programs.
+Daily operations are carried out by the Kingman Farm staff.

 Natural Resources and the Environment, Thompson School of Applied Science

 The primary activities at this farm are research, teaching, and outreach on the production of horticultural and ornamental crops.
 Recent and ongoing research projects include efforts in the areas of Integrated Pest Management (efforts to reduce dependence on pesticide applications), pollinator habitat assessment, use of high tunnels to hasten and extend the growing season for fruits and vegetables, the use of reflective plastic mulches to increase per-acre yields of vegetables, overwintering onions using nonheated low tunnels, evaluation of seedless table grape and eggplant varieties, breeding organic strawberries, redomesticating quinoa in New Hampshire, and leading the most expansive kiwiberry breeding research project in the nation.